citruspi/ford.py/readme.md

 3. When the blog is being `served locally` for debugging, 404's will automatically load the `404.html` page.
 The static site will not.
 You will have to set the error page in your HTTP server (Nginx, Apache, etc.) configuration.

-	For exmaple, in my Nginx config, I had to add
+	For example, in my Nginx config, I had to add

 		error_page 404 /404;